CarrieForle/CustomTranslationSilksong/docs/README.md

 }
 ```

-`entry.json` includes the translated text.
-When you switch to Indonesian from the game menu, the mod will look at `entry.json`, and load these text into the game.
+`entry.json` includes the translated texts.
+When you switch to Indonesian from the game menu, the mod will look at `entry.json`, and load these texts into the game.

 It's okay If you don't know JSON.
 All you need to care about is the text in each line after colon `:`, surrounded by quotation marks `"`.
 These are the actual texts that you should modify/translate.